Esri/inspire_open_data/gdb-encoding/EnvironmentalManagementFacilities.md

 1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`. (works in GDB)
-2. Use Simplified Contact for all occurences `MT012()`.
-3. Use Simplified Related Party for all occurences `MT013()`.
-4. Create seperate Tables for each Geometry Type, add suffix for P for Points, L for Lines and S for Areas `MT014()`.
-5. Create seperate Tables for the remaining one-to-many relationships `MT015()`.
+2. Apply MT011 on capacity, permission and parentFacility.
+3. Limit the Multiplicity for type in EnvironmentalManagemmentFacility to 3 through Rule `MT012(3)`
+4. Limit the Multiplicity for telephoneVoice in Contact to 1 through Rule `MT012(1)`
+5. Limit the Multiplicity for telephoneFax in Contact to 1 through Rule `MT012(1)`
+6. Limit the Multiplicity for role in RelatedParty to 1 through Rule `MT012(1)`
-6. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')` (works in GDB as ong as not to long)
+7. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-7. Apply Attribute shortening rules for EnvironmentalManagemmentFacility:
+8. Apply Attribute shortening rules for EnvironmentalManagemmentFacility:

     |Replace|With|
     |----|----|